 What can I do on Plus500?

 Plus500 allows CFD trading with cryptocurrencies, alongside many other assets and securities, such as commodities, forex, indices, stocks, and ETFs.
 Contract For Difference (CFD) trading, is a popular trading technique where you trade against changes in value without really owning the underlying asset, check our CFD guide to learn more.
-This allows you to trade with leverage and maximise profits (although leverage offered on crypto trading is much lower than with other options).
+This allows you to trade with leverage (although leverage offered on crypto trading is much lower than with other options).
 Trading cryptocurrencies with leverage can help maximise your profits, but it will also lead to increased losses if the market moves against you.

 This means that something you can’t do on Plus500 is buy cryptocurrencies – if you actually want to own the coins you will have to use an exchange or a cryptocurrency broker.
-Plus500 allows you to make quick trades to profit off the change in value of a range of different coins It also allows you to use many techniques and tools to capitalise on the market, which are covered in more detail below.
+The platform allows you to make quick trades relating to the change in value of a range of different coins It also allows you to use many techniques and tools to capitalise on the market, which are covered in more detail below.

 Which cryptocurrencies can I trade on Plus500?